-Karin is a commercial lawyer specializing in providing advisory services to companies in relation to corporate and securities laws.
+Karin is a commercial lawyer who specializes in providing advisory services to companies in relation to corporate and internet law.

-Karin’s experience also encompasses the provision of legal guidance to private companies under formation in relation to aspects of commercial and corporate law, as well as regulatory aspects, and subsequently, provides the newly formed companies with legal guidance and services during their various commercial transactions, such as mergers and acquisitions, joint ventures, cooperation agreements and more.
+Karin’s practice also encompasses the provision of legal services to private companies under formation in relation to aspects of commercial and corporate law, as well as regulation.
+She provides these newly formed companies with legal guidance during their various commercial transactions, such as mergers and acquisitions, joint ventures, cooperation agreements, etc.

 Interdisciplinary Center Herzliya, (LL.B and B.A Business), 2010

 News and updates - Karin Kashi: